aserkin/VLR-sim/README.md

 \<host\> - IP address to listen to
 \<port\> - TCP port to listen to.
 SGsAP default port is 29118

+SIGUSR1 dumps SGs statistics of the running process

 Run it manually or add to the systemd services:

 $ cat /etc/systemd/system/vlr.service